machinable-org/machinable/docs/guide/machinable-yaml.md

           width: 120,
           height: 25,
           value: "
           Equivalent to 'experiments.optimization'.
-The corresponding component will be placed in experiments/optimization.py "
+The corresponding components will be placed in experiments/optimization.py
+          "
         }
     ],